NEW ENGLAND PUPPY RESCUE

 New England Puppy Rescue was founded by a passionate team of canine professionals and philanthropists committed to saving lives and giving back.
 Among our dedicated volunteers are veterinary technicians, veterinarians, certified dog trainers, nutrition experts, and experienced puppy raisers—all working together to ensure every puppy receives the highest standard of care, from medical treatment to socialization and nutrition.

 Unlike many rescues, we follow all state-mandated protocols, including having every single puppy examined by a licensed Connecticut veterinarian upon arrival—something often overlooked by organizations not operating under legitimate rescue standards.
-This step is not only a requirement, but a commitment to transparency and the health of our puppies.
+This step is not only a state requirement, but a commitment to transparency and the health of our puppies.

 With us, you can feel confident knowing your puppy has received expert care and thoughtful evaluation.
 And of course, you'll have the opportunity to meet your puppy in person before finalizing the adoption—because finding the perfect match is always our top priority.